The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 ## 🚀 Mission statement

 Our application, Nourish was created for people looking for something to eat.
-It allows users to select a meal from a
+It allows users to select a meal from a plethora of choices and then provides instructions on how to re-create the meal of their choosing.

 ## API & React Router